FAQs - Coronavirus

 What do I do if a member of staff tests positive from a lateral flow device test?

 The LFD test will give a result in around 30 minutes.
 Staff must report their result (whether positive, negative or void) to Test and Trace as soon as the test is completed either online or by telephone as per the instructions in the home test kit.
-If your rapid test result is positive, you should self-isolate immediately (failure to do so could result in a fine).
-You should then request a PCR test to confirm the result as soon as possible, and continue to follow the ‘stay at home’ guidance for households with possible coronavirus infection.
-The PCR test must be taken within two days of the positive LFD test result (those working in childcare and early years are eligible for priority access to PCR testing).
-If the PCR result is negative this ‘overrides’ the rapid test result and the staff member can return to the early years setting.
+If your rapid test result is positive, you should self-isolate immediately (failure to do so could result in a fine) and continue to follow the ‘stay at home’ guidance for households with possible coronavirus infection.

 How can I encourage members of staff to get the coronavirus vaccine?